Broulf/UL-CS/FACEIT.md

 ---

 Congratulations!
-You've successfully created a FACEIT account and registered Counter-Strike 2.
-Now you're ready to dive into the world of competitive gaming on FACEIT.
+You are now ready to join the tournament as a solo player, or create your team.
 Enjoy your gaming experience! 🎮🚀

+# IF YOU ARE CREATING A TEAM CONTINUE READING: